UWARG/docs/docs/bootcamp/computer-vision.md

 ## 1. Fork and Setup Local Project

+For full instructions on how to setup your environment, check out [computer vision documentation](/computer-vision/index.md)

 Forks can be created using the fork button in the top right of the Github Interface (you need to be signed into a Github account).

 Clone your fork with either: